Simplifying generic smooth maps to the 2-sphere and to the plane: Stable maps into

 \begin{proof} We follow the same argument as in the proof of Lemma~\ref{lem:elim}.
 However, we need to be careful, since if there is a cusp, then we need to move the fold loci adjacent to the unique cusp as well.

-In our present case, there may appear some small embedded fold image circles of index $i_0+1$ normally oriented outward (see Figure~\ref{fig613}).
+First, let us consider the case $n \geq 6$.
+If we proceed as in the proof of Lemma~\ref{lem:elim}, then there may appear some small embedded fold image circles of index $i_0+1$ normally oriented outward (see Figure~\ref{fig613}).
 Note that if we reverse the normal orientation, then the index turns into $i_0$, the absolute index, since $n$ is even and $i_0 = (n-2)/2$.
 We used push moves under the presence of Lefschetz critical points (see \cite[Fig.~2]{BS1}).
 In our present case, we can instead use the moves as depicted in Fig.~\ref{fig617}.

-Then, we reach the situation as described in the leftmost figure of \cite[Fig.~36]{BS1}, where the absolute indices are all equal to $i_0$ and each component is normally oriented inward.
-Furthermore, one of the components may contain a cusp image.
+Then, we reach the situation as described in the leftmost figure of \cite[Fig.~36]{BS1}, where the absolute indices are all equal to $i_0$, the singular point set image is topologically embedded, and each component is normally oriented inward.
+Note that one of the components may contain a cusp image.